 NEIWPCC Executive Committee Member

-In January 2015, Martin Suuberg was named commissioner of the Massachusetts Department of Environmental Protection (MassDEP).
+Martin Suuberg was named commissioner of the Massachusetts Department of Environmental Protection (MassDEP) in January 2015.
 Prior to his appointment, Suuberg served as undersecretary for environmental affairs in the Commonwealth’s Executive Office of Energy and Environmental Affairs (EEA).
-He previously held the MassDEP positions of deputy commissioner for policy and planning, and regional director for the Central Region.
+He previously held the MassDEP positions of deputy commissioner for policy and planning, and regional director for the central region.
 Suuberg has also served as general counsel to MassDEP and EEA as well as to the former Department of Environmental Management, where he also served as deputy commissioner.
 Before moving to Massachusetts, Suuberg was deputy solicitor at the U.S. Department of the Interior.

 Representative of the Massachusetts Department of Environmental Protection Commissioner at NEIWPCC Meetings of the Executive Committee and Commissioners

-Kathleen Baskin is Assistant Commissioner for the Bureau of Water Resources.
+Kathleen Baskin is assistant commissioner for the Bureau of Water Resources.
 She has dedicated her career to water resource protection, and has an impressive record of success in the public, private and non-profit sectors.
-Baskin previously worked as Director of Water Policy for the Executive Office of Energy and Environmental Affairs, where she served for 11 years until 2016.
+Baskin previously worked as director of water policy for the Executive Office of Energy and Environmental Affairs, where she served for 11 years until 2016.
 She has worked on water resource issues as an advocate, for Charles River Watershed Association and as a consultant, most recently for Weston & Sampson.
 Her public service also includes past membership on her local conservation commission.
-Ms. Baskin completed her undergraduate education at Tufts University, where she also received a Masters degree in Environmental Engineering.
-In addition, she holds a Masters in Public Administration from the Kennedy School of Government.
+Baskin has her bachelor’s, and a master’s in environmental engineering from Tufts University.
+In addition, she holds a master’s in public administration from Harvard University’s Kennedy School of Government.

 In February 2015, Dr. Monica Bharel assumed the post of commissioner of the Massachusetts Department of Public Health (DPH).
 Before joining DPH, Dr. Bharel served as chief medical officer at the Boston Health Care for the Homeless Program.
 She has practiced internal medicine for 20 years and has served on the faculty at Harvard Medical School/Massachusetts General Hospital and at Boston University School of Medicine/Boston Medical Center.
-In addition to her medical degree from Boston University School of Medicine, Dr. Bharel holds an M.P.H. from the Harvard School of Public Health.
+In addition to her medical degree from Boston University School of Medicine, Dr. Bharel holds a master’s in public health from the Harvard School of Public Health.

 Representative of the Massachusetts Department of Public Health Commissioner at NEIWPCC Meetings of the Commissioners

 As senior water resources, regulatory, and compliance specialist at Woodard & Curran, Paul Hogan helps clients throughout New England address regulatory issues related to stormwater, wastewater, and water quality.
 Previously, Hogan worked at MassDEP for 37 years, focusing on water pollution control and Clean Water Act issues.
 He was the section chief for the Surface Water Discharge Permit Program and deputy regional director of MassDEP’s central regional office, overseeing the drinking water, wetland protection, and wastewater programs.
 In 2010, he received a coveted EPA Lifetime Achievement Award.
-He holds an M.S. in Environmental Engineering and an M.P.A. from Northeastern University as well as a B.A. in History from Tufts University.
+He holds a master’s in environmental engineering and a master’s in public administration from Northeastern University as well as a bachelor’s in history from Tufts University.

 For more than three decades, John Sullivan has worked for the Boston Water and Sewer Commission and has served as its chief engineer since 1990.
 He started his civil engineering career at the Boston Public Works Department, and over the years has held many prominent positions such as director of the Emerald Necklace Conservancy and commissioner of the Boston Conservation Commission.
 Among his many distinctions, Sullivan was awarded the Ralph W. Horne Award from the Boston Society of Civil Engineers in 2012.
-He is a certified professional engineer and holds several degrees: an M.B.A. from Northeastern University, an M.S. in Emergency Management from Massachusetts Maritime Academy, and a B.S. in Civil Engineering from University of Massachusetts Amherst.
+He is a certified professional engineer and holds several degrees: a master’s in business administration from Northeastern University, a master’s in emergency management from Massachusetts Maritime Academy, and a bachelor’s in civil engineering from University of Massachusetts Amherst.